dtaskoff/Zoo/README.md

-The zoo can accommodate an animal, it has daily incomes depending on how much animals it has (the more animals it has, the more interesting it will be to go into that zoo, right?) and daily outcomes depending on how much do the animals eat (every food has it's price)
+The zoo can accommodate an animal, it has daily incomes depending on how much animals it has (the more animals it has, the more interesting it will be to go into that zoo, right?) and daily outcomes depending on how much do the animals eat (every food has its price)
 (and, sadly, sometimes animals happen to die :/).
 Also, our animals reproduce half an year (6 months) after their gestation period is over.